happybridge14-totoro/octo-broccoli-blog/exams/exam03/questions.md

 * Separation of Concerns
 * Avoid side effect

 If we compare JSX components with pure function, they are similar in many places.
 Given the same input/props, always get the same result.
-(Unless you `useEffect` to get something).
+(Unless you use `useEffect` to get something).
 The input/props are readonly, we are not supposed to change these values directly.
 All params declared by `useState()` is just like temporary variables, they don't have side effect and will be used within the function/component only.

 ## Q2: I have said that using Progressive Enhancement (supporting both MPA and SPA) is best, but many places don't do so because of the effort involved.
 What is at least one major reason not to use SPA alone?
 * SPA along is not good for SEO(search engine optimization)